Draba norvegica Gunn.

 Conservation / Management

-Draba norvegica is at risk because the only population in Minnesota consists of a relatively few individuals concentrated in a very small area.
+Draba norvegica is at risk because the only known population in Minnesota consists of a relatively few individuals concentrated in a very small area.
 This makes it vulnerable to a number of natural and human-caused mishaps that could inadvertently wipe out the population.
-Fortunately the site is inaccessible and rarely visited by people, so human threats are minimal.
+Fortunately, the site is inaccessible enough that it is rarely visited by people, so human threats are minimal.
+However, because of its inaccessibility, no attempt has been made to relocate the population since 1998.
+Although the population probably still survives, it should be verified on the ground more frequently, perhaps every 10 years.

 Conservation Efforts in Minnesota

-The DNR's Minnesota Biological Survey is in progress in northeastern Minnesota.
+The DNR's Minnesota Biological Survey baseline survey has been completed in northeastern Minnesota.
 Botanists agree that potential habitat for this species has been well-searched, and that substantial new populations are unlikely to be found in Minnesota.
-Based on available information, land managers have a sound basis for implementing protection strategies for the single known population.
+The state’s single population of D. norvegica occurs on an island archipelago owned and protected by the Gichi-Onigaming (Grand Portage Band of Lake Superior Chippewa).